On Purpose London October 2017 Fellow, now Advisor to the Board President at C40 Cities

 What are you doing now?

-I am part of C40 Cities’ Women4Climate team.
-Women4Climate is an initiative launched by C40 Chair and Mayor of Paris Anne Hidalgo which aims to empower and inspire the next generation of climate leaders through research, a mentorship programme and a Tech Challenge.
-I’m in charge of managing the latter.
+I am now Advisor to the Board President at C40, a leadership group of cities across the world taking bold climate action.
+My first role here was as Project Manager on the C40 Cities’ Women4Climate team.
+Women4Climate is an initiative launched by C40 Chair and Mayor of Paris Anne Hidalgo which aims to empower and inspire the next generation of climate leaders through research, a mentorship programme and a Tech Challenge, and I was in charge of managing the latter.

 How did you feel in your work before you decided to make a change?